civicmapper/peak-flow-calculator/README.md

-# Culvert & Drainage Evaluation Models
+# Peak Flow Calculator

-This software is used for evaluating runoff during storm events over known drainages.
+This software is used for calculating peak flow at given points (typically, inlets/catch basins) over a hydrologically-corrected DEM

 This project encompasses work originally developed by the [Cornell Soil & Water Lab](http://soilandwater.bee.cornell.edu/) (see Credits/Contributors, below).
-Enhancements and extensions are being developed by the teams at [CivicMapper](http://www.civicmapper.com) and [Spatial Analytix](http://www.spatialanalytixllc.com) in consultation with the Cornell Soil & Water Lab.
+The CLI and ArcGIS toolbox adaptation are by the teams at [CivicMapper](http://www.civicmapper.com) and [Spatial Analytix](http://www.spatialanalytixllc.com).

 # Capabilities

-In summary, this set of models will:

-1. Determine the runoff peak discharge of given culvert's watershed using the SCS graphical curve number method.
+In summary, this toolset will determine the runoff peak discharge of given point's watershed using the SCS graphical curve number method.
-2. Calculate the cross sectional area of each culvert and assign c and Y coefficients based on culvert characteristics
-3. Determine the maximum capacity of a culvert using inlet control
-4. Determine the maximum return period storm that the culvert can safely pass before overtopping for both current and future rainfall conditions.

 ## Inputs:

-For each evaluation area (e.g., a county, a watershed, or other geography), the model requires:

-1. Culvert Watershed data input: A CSV file containing data on culvert watershed characteristics including Culvert IDs, WS_area in sq km, Tc in hrs and CN
-2. NRCC export CSV file of precipitation data (in) for the 1, 2, 5, 10, 25, 50, 100, 200 and 500 yr 24-hr storm events.
-Check that the precipitation from the 1-yr, 24 hr storm event is in cell K-11
-3. Field data collection input: A CSV file containing culvert data gathered in the field using either then NAACC data colleciton format or Tompkins county Fulcrum app
+(TBC)

 ## Outputs:

-The model produces five intermediate and one final output table:

-1. Culvert geometry file: A CSV file containing culvert dimensions and assigned c and Y coefficients
-2. Capacity output: A CSV file containing the maximum capacity of each culvert under inlet control
-3. Current Runoff output: A CSV file containing the peak discharge for each culvert's watershed for the analyzed return period storms under current rainfall conditions
-4. Future Runoff output: A CSV file containing the peak discharge for each culvert's watershed for the analyzed return period storms under 2050 projected rainfall conditions
-5. Return periods output: A CSV file containing the maximum return period that each culvert can safely pass under current rainfall conditions and 2050 projections.
-6. Final Model ouptut: A CSV file that summarizes the above model outputs in one table

-# Installation and Usage

-This project relies upon the Python [Click](http://click.pocoo.org/) package for a simple, cross-platform, command line-based interface to the models.

 (TBC)

+# Installation

+*...when the only time you interact with Python is tangentialy through ArcMap*

+Since this calculator requires some third party libraries available on [`pypi`](https://pypi.python.org/pypi) as well as [`arcpy`](http://desktop.arcgis.com/en/arcmap/latest/analyze/arcpy/what-is-arcpy-.htm) (not available on [`pypi`](https://pypi.python.org/pypi)`), we need to install those dependencies in ArcMap's python installation.
+This shouldn't be a big deal, since ArcMap versions after 10.2 seem to configure the necessary environment variables for Python to work correctly for Windows.

+1. Open up a command line interface.
+You can use `cmd.exe`.
+    * Note: Powershell can get funky with Python virtual environments, which can make this more difficult than necessary.
+In general I highly recommend [cmder](http://cmder.net/) for a useful command line tool on Windows
+1. run `cd C:\path\to\your\copy\of\peak-flow-calc` to put you into this folder.
+Running `dir` will list files in that directory; you should see `setup.py`.
+1. run `python -m setup.py` to install the third party dependencies and register them with the Python installation that ArcMap uses.
+    * Depending on how Python was installed on your machine, the `python` portion of that command may or may not work (e.g., in some cases `python` gets taken by another Python installation).
+    * Since ArcMap uses Python 2.7.x, you may find that `py -2 -m setup.py` is what you need to run&mdash;that may be the case if you've gone and installed Python 3 using an official Python installer for Windows from [python.org](https://www.python.org/).
+    * if you get an error that `python` can't be found/command is not recognized, then Python hasn't been set as an environment variable for Windows.
+See [this documentation](https://docs.python.org/2/using/windows.html#excursus-setting-environment-variables) for instructions on how to do that.

+*note: in the future, when we start using ArcGIS Pro, we should be able to avoid this as that program and its version of `arcpy` use `conda`, a python package manager that works with `pypi`*

 # Contributions